Back to Home Assistant Guides

 Problem Description

-Your smart home dashboard app — Home Assistant, HomeBridge, or a similar platform — crashes, freezes, or becomes unresponsive when your device count exceeds 50 to 100 devices.
+Your smart home dashboard app — Home Assistant, HomeBridge, or a similar platform — crashes, freezes, or becomes unresponsive when the device count exceeds 50 to 100 devices.
 The crash occurs on the dashboard view, during refresh, or when loading the full device list.
 Dashboard performance problems at scale are caused by rendering all device states simultaneously without pagination, combined with the overhead of polling hundreds of device APIs in parallel.

 Symptoms